asilgag/cli-wrapper/README.md

     // Create new command.
     $command = new CliCommand('rsync', ['-avzh', '/source/path', '/target/path/']);

-    // Execute commmand.
-Will throw a RuntimeException
+    // Execute command.
+It will throw a RuntimeException
     // if command exits with a non-zero code. try {
         $cli->exec($command);